mitchellporter/BGRecursiveTableViewDataSource/README.md

 - (void)replaceFetchedResultsController:(NSFetchedResultsController *)fetchedResultsController;
 ```

-Last, a subclassable convenience method is exposed for when objects are updated... allowing you to return `true` and avoid reloading the entire cell versus just making manual changes to its content directly:
+Last, a subclassable convenience method is exposed for when objects are updated... allowing you to return `true` and avoid reloading cells versus just making manual changes to their content directly:

 ```objc
 - (BOOL)updateCellAtIndexPathWithoutReloading:(NSIndexPath *)indexPath indexPathForFetchedResultControllerIfDifferent:(NSIndexPath *)newIndexPath becauseDidChangeObject:(id)anObject;
 ```

+This method **automatically avoids** calling `beginUpdates:` on the `UITableView` unless `false` is returned, so scrolling behavior/performance is not affected by updates alone with your own direct updates to the cell when using this implementation.

 ### Using Core Data to generate empty sections